paulkluka/viteProcedural/README.md

         * fa-idle.ts - if you need a Frame avatar for scale reference, you can call this script inside the preview-model.ts
         * abstract01.ts - this is a script that creates an abstract prop
             * you can follow the code here to create your own procedural modeling script that can be referenced into other scripts
+    * public/*.glb *.png etc
+        * the vite project considers images and 3d models as external public assets
+        * place your image textures and 3d models inside this folder
+        * scripts that imports model and image files will be sourcing from this folder

 * **development workflow:**